U.S. Presidential Impeachments

 Thus far, nearly two-and-a-half centuries into the nation's history, only four presidents have been faced impeachment proceedings.
 The first, as described in the introduction, was Andrew Johnson, the second was Richard Nixon and the third was Bill Clinton.
 The fourth was Donald Trump, who also is the only president in U.S. history to be impeached twice during the same four-year term [source: Pramuk].

 In the case of Andrew Johnson, Congress passed a piece of legislation called the "Tenure of Office Act," which was designed to stop the president from firing a cabinet member without Congress's approval.
 It's pretty clear they were hoping he would break this law and it should be noted that the act was later struck down as unconstitutional.
 But while it lasted, it served its purpose because Johnson duly fired his Secretary of War and the House quickly issued Articles of Impeachment.
 As we said earlier, the effort to get rid of Johnson was doomed to fail by just one vote.

 Richard Nixon's presidential career began to nose-dive after it was discovered that he and his administration used a variety of dirty tricks and illegal methods to sabotage the Democratic party, most notably breaking into the Watergate hotel.
 When he lost the support of his own party, it became clear that he would likely be impeached and almost certainly removed from office.
 But Nixon deprived Congress of that satisfaction and, in a "you're-fired-I-quit" scenario, he resigned.

 Bill Clinton was infamously caught perjuring himself when he lied to a grand jury about his relationship with White House intern Monica Lewinsky.
-On the strength of that perjury, the Republican-dominated House of Representatives voted to impeach him.
+On the strength of that perjury, the Republican-dominated House of Representatives voted to impeach him on Dec.
+19, 1998.
 The proceedings then moved to the Republican-led Senate in January 1999.
 Because the constitutional wording for trials of impeachment in Article 1, Section 3 are so brief, there are no set rules as to how the Senate trial must proceed.
 Essentially, the senators made it up as they went along.